Minecraft Gamerules Guide - All Game Rules Explained

 | Introduced in | 1.4.2 |

 Probably the most famous gamerule.
-Once activated, dying no longer means losing precious equipment or accumulated experience points.
+Once activated, dying no longer means losing your precious gear or accumulated experience points.
 Only health, hunger, and active effects are reset normally.

 /gamerule keepInventory true